By Josh Burker & Grant Hutchinson

 echo "read 'JPEG' (1000) "\""chunk.jpg"\"" ; " | /Developer/Tools/Rez -o "chunk.rsrc" -t 'rsrc' -c 'RSED'

-I wanted the resource to be named JPEG so I used 'JPEG' instead of 'DATA' in the command.
-You can make up any four letter name; you want to have a distinct name for each binary you are loading.
+in the command.
+You can make up any four letter name, but use a different name for each binary being loaded.

 {